Basil (Ocimum basilicum) is a versatile herb commonly used in cooking.

 The answer is yes and no. If the leaves are only slightly yellow, you can still use them for cooking.

 However, if the leaves are very yellow or starting to brown, it is best to remove them.
-This will help the plant focus its energy on producing healthy new leaves.
+This will help the Basil focus its energy on producing healthy new leaves.

 If you decide to remove yellowing leaves, be sure to do so gently.
 These leaves are delicate and can easily be damaged.

 Use sharp scissors or pruning shears to make clean cuts.
-These herbs are generally very resilient, so don’t be afraid to trim them back.
+These herbs are resilient, so don’t be afraid to trim them back.

 Final Thoughts

-With the right ingredients, such as adequate sunlight, nutrient-rich soil, regular watering, and proper care and attention, you can provide your basil plant with the essential elements it needs to thrive.
+With the right ingredients, such as adequate sunlight, nutrient-rich soil, regular watering, and proper care and attention, you can provide your basil with the essential elements it needs to thrive in your gardens.

-Soon enough, you will be rewarded with a lush, green, and healthy plant.
+Soon enough, you will be rewarded with a lush, green, and healthy Basil.

-However, basil can turn yellow for a variety of reasons, most often due to a lack of nutrients or excessive watering.
+However, basil can become yellow for various reasons, often due to a lack of nutrients or excessive watering.

 They also require well-draining, nutrient-rich soil to thrive.

-If your plant’s leaves turn yellow, try one of the solutions mentioned above.
+If your Basil leaves become yellow, try one of the above mentioned solutions.

-With some care and attention, you can bring your basil plant back to its green and healthy state in no time.
+With some care and attention, you can return your basil to its green and healthy state in no time.